 Selected topics focusing on specialized aspects of public law.
 Prerequisites: POL 101 or 105 or 106 or consent of instructor required; POL 215 recommended.
 May be repeated if content different.

-CONSTITUTIONAL LAW: FUNCTIONS AND POWERS

-3 sem. hrs.

-Major Supreme Court decisions on federalism, separation of powers, taxation, commerce, voting, and citizenship.
-Prerequisites: 60 hours or consent of instructor.
-POL 215 recommended.

-CONSTITUTIONAL LAW: 326 DUE PROCESS RIGHTS
+CONSTITUTIONAL LAW: FUNCTIONS AND POWERS 3 sem hrs Major Supreme Court decisions on federalism, separation of powers, taxation, commerce, voting, and citizenship.
+Prerequisites: 60 hours or consent of instructor, POL 215 recommended CONSTITUTIONAL LAW: DUE PROCESS RIGHTS 3 sem, hrs.

-3 sem. hrs.

 Major Supreme Court decisions involving both procedural and substantive due process rights.
 Prerequisites: 60 hours or consent of instructor; POL 215 recommended.
-CONSTITUTIONAL LAW: EQUALITY AND FREE EXPRESSION 3 sem. hrs.
+CONSTITUTIONAL LAW: EQUALITY AND FREE EXPRESSION 3 sem, hrs.
 Major Supreme Court decisions involving discrimination, and freedom of speech, press, assembly, and religion.
 Prerequisites: 60 hours or consent of instructor; POL 215 recommended.

-THE POLITICS OF FEDERALISM

-3 sem, hrs.

-Federalism in theory and practice, focusing on U.S.; politics and policy in intergovernmental contexts; recent initiatives and current problems.
-Prerequisites: POL 221 or consent of instructor.
-PROBLEMS OF PUBLIC ADMINISTRATION 3 sem. hrs.
-Varied approaches to problems relevant to public policy, organization development, management, staff, or personnel concerns, and applied behavioral techniques.
+330 PROBLEMS OF PUBLIC ADMINISTRATION 3 sem, hrs.
+Varied approaches to problems relevant to public policy, organization development, management, staff, or personnel concerns. and applied behavioral techniques.
 May be repeated if content is different.
 Prerequisite: POL 231 or consent of instructor.
-HUMAN RESOURCE MANAGEMENT 3 sem. hrs.
+HUMAN RESOURCE MANAGEMENT 3 sem, hrs.

 The personnel process in American bureaucracy: matching the individual and the job; employer-employee relations; employee motivation; problems and prospects.
 Prerequisite: POL 231 or consent of instructor.
 POLITICS, BUDGETS, AND TAXES 3 sem. hrs.
 Meaning, significance, content and historical evolution of government budgeting processes and reforms at all levels of government, as well as the political implications of fiscal reforms.
 Prerequisite: POL 231 or consent of instructor.
-334 THE POLITICS OF RACE, ETHNICITY AND INEQUALITY 3 sem. hrs.
+THE POLITICS OF RACE, ETHNICITY 334 AND INEQUALITY 3 sem. hrs.

 Analysis of contending theories and ideologies concerning the role of race and ethnicity in American politics and public policy.
 Prerequisites: POL 101 or 105 or 106 or consent of instructor; POL 214 or 231 or 232 or 327 recommended.

-335 COMMUNITY DEVELOPMENT
+LESBIAN AND GAY POLITICS

 3 sem. hrs.